hyunwoongko/kss/README.md

 #### 5) Where does the difference in performance come from?
 (Qualitative Analysis)
 It is meaningless to simply compare them by number.
 I definitely want you to see the segmentation results.
 Let's take `blogs_ko` samples as examples, and compare performance of each library.
-For this, I will take the best backend of each library (Kss=mecab, Koalanlp=KKMA), because looking results of all backends may make you tired.
+For this, I will take the best backend of each library (Kss=mecab, Koalanlp=KKMA) on the `blogs_ko` dataset, because looking results of all backends may make you tired.

 #### Example 1
 - Input text